 - Drain the excess water and wash well.

 - Grind soaked dal in a mixer to a make coarse paste.
-If needed add very little (about 2 tbsp) water, but don't too much water while grinding dal, as it will take more time in sautéing.
+If needed, you can add very little (about 2 tablespoons) water, but don’t too much water while grinding dal, as it will take more time in sautéing.

-- Heat the 4 tbsp ghee in a non-stick pan, add the grounded moong dal paste and cook on a medium-low heat.
-(Add 4 tbsp ghee every 5 minutes, until the ½ cup ghee is used.)
+- Add the grounded moong dal paste and cook on medium-low heat.
+(Add 4 tablespoons ghee every 5 minutes, until the 1/3 cup ghee is used.)

 - Add the milk and let it cook until the dal is dry again.

-- Add sugar, mix well and cook on a medium heat for about 5 minutes.
+- Add sugar, mix well and cook on medium heat for about 5 minutes.
 Stir continuously.

 - Garnish with dried rose petals and more nuts.